Vafa-Witten Theory: Invariants, Floer Homologies, Higgs Bundles, a Geometric Langlands Correspondence, and Categorification: An N A -model, Higgs Bundles and Gromov-Witten Theory

 \subsection{Vafa-Witten Invariants as Gromov-Witten Invariants of Higgs Bundles}

-The dimension of $\mathcal{M}_{\text{maps}}$, like that of ${\cal M}_{\text VW}$, is also zero.
-This is because the 2d $A$-model is obtained via a topological deformation that sets $C\to0$ in the original 4d VW theory, whence the relevant index of kinetic operators counting the dimension of moduli space remains the same.
-Thus, as in the 4d case, the only nonvanishing correlation function here is the partition function
+The virtual dimension of $\mathcal{M}_{\text{maps}}$, like that of ${\cal M}_{\text {VW}}$, ought to also be zero.
+This is because the 2d $A$-model is obtained via a topological deformation that sets $C\to0$ in the original 4d VW theory, whence the relevant index of kinetic operators counting the virtual dimension of moduli space remains the same.
+Thus, as in the 4d case, the nonvanishing correlation function here is the partition function